notts / london

 Hyperhidrosis is the medical term given when a person sweats excessively.
 This can be anywhere on the body, although the most common areas are:

 - soles of your feet

 Many people with hyperhidrosis are too embarrassed to seek medical help or believe that nothing can be done to improve it.
 If you suffer with excessive sweating in the armpit area, we can treat it with Botulinum Toxin (Botox®).
 This involves tiny injections of the drug into the area.

 Who is the treatment suitable for?

-If you feel that your armpit sweating is interfering with your daily activities, please contact us and book a free consultation - we can help.
+If you feel that your armpit sweating is interfering with your daily activities, please contact us and book a consultation - we can help.

 What happens during the procedure?

 Botox is a prescription only medicine, so you will be asked to attend a consultation before the procedure.
 This will include discussing your medical history and an assessment will be performed prior to treatment.